Hello, homeschool stress overload! It’s choosing homeschool curriculum time.

 These 5 Ways to Reduce The Anxiety of Choosing Homeschool Curriculum Work!

-No, I’m not a doctor or an anxiety expert.
-But as a homeschooling mom of four, who has been in the homeschooling game for many years, I know what it feels like to feel really stressed out about choosing the ‘right’ or ‘perfect’ homeschool curriculum.
+No, I’m not a doctor.
+I’m definitely not an anxiety expert.
+But as a homeschooling mom of four, who has been in the homeschooling game for many years, I know it’s stressful choosing the ‘right’ or ‘perfect’ homeschool curriculum.

 Choosing homeschool curriculum can feel like a loaded choice.
 It can seem like–feel like–there is so much hanging on your choice.
 So much at stake.

 Your child’s education.
 Certainly, your child’s happiness.
 Also, your happiness and your sanity.
 Your household balance and harmony.
 And, let us not forget, your bank account.

 Oh, and there’s probably a little bit of healthy ego mixed in there.
 As in, I can’t fail at this.

 Here’s How to Stop Stressing About Homeschool Curriculum

 The 5 Ways to Reduce The Anxiety of Choosing Homeschool Curriculum….

 1. Trust.
 Meaning Trust Your Child, Trust Yourself.

 You may have to dig deep here.
 As in, you have to trust in your child’s ability to learn.
 You have to trust in their innate desire and ability to figure out their world.
 You may have to blindly trust, until you trust.